demon horns logo

 There are two types of level restrictions on equipment: either primary level based (for example requiring your highest level to be 30 or greater), or total level based (for example requiring your total number of levels to be 85 or greater.)

-In total, there are four class restriction flags, for the four fundamental classes: MAGE, CLERIC, THIEF, and WARRIOR.
+In total, there are six class restriction flags, for the six fundamental classes: MAGE, CLERIC, THIEF, WARRIOR, NECROMANCER, and DRUID.
 These class restriction flags have different effects based on whether an item requires primary or total levels.

 Class restrictions are straightforward for primary level equipment: for each restricted class flag, you must be at least that level in the restricted class.
 On most items, you would only see one restricted class flag, but for some items there may be more than one.
-Good examples of this are druid class equipment, which is often restricted to both CLERIC and WARRIOR classes.
+Good examples of this are paladin style equipment, which is often restricted to both CLERIC and WARRIOR classes.

 Example 1: